Veslyquix/SRR_FEGBA/Readme.md

 -

 // fe1 / fe3 / remakes
-Marth portrait by BatimaTheBat
+Marth portrait by Lenh
 Jagen portrait by Thorn
 Caeda portrait by Nickt, Blueyguy
 Cain portrait by Xenith, Nickt, Blaze
 Abel portrait by LuminescentBlade
 Draug portrait by Thorn
 Gordin portrait by Thorn
-Wrys portrait by Blueyguy
+Wrys portrait by Thorn
-Ogma portrait by CirclesEverywhere, Nickt
+Ogma portrait by Thorn
 Barst portrait by Thorn
 Bord (no art credited)
 Cord portrait by Frigid, Nickt, Glaceo